rafaLino/monthly-control/README.md

 docker compose up -d
 ```

-This will start the container, and you can view at `http://localhost:5000`.
+This will start the container, and you can view it at `http://localhost:5000`.

 ## Dependencies